arabold/serverless-sentry-lib/README.md

 ## About
 This library simplifies integration of Sentry's [@sentry/node](https://docs.sentry.io/error-reporting/quickstart/?platform=node) library with AWS Lambda.
-The only supported platforms are Node.js 6.10 and 8.10.
+The only supported platforms are Node.js 8.10.
 Python and Java support will require dedicated libraries.
 Pull requests are welcome!

 ### What is Raven and Sentry?
-It's a bit confusing, but _Raven_ *was* the old official name of the error reporting SDK that will forward errors, exceptions and messages to the _Sentry_ server.
-The new name is _Unified Node.js SDK_.
+It's a bit confusing, but _Raven_ *was the old official name* of the error reporting SDK.
+The name of the new lib is _Unified Node.js SDK_.
+If you still need to use _Raven_ please use version 1.1.x of this library.

+The SDK will forward errors, exceptions and messages to the _Sentry_ server.
 For more details of what Raven and Sentry actually is, refer to the official Sentry documentation: https://docs.sentry.io/.

 The `serverless-sentry-lib` library is not affiliated with either Sentry or